AlbertV1810/assignment-3--intro-to-internet-programming--cs-275--spring-2025/README.md

 ### Task Running with Gulp

-You must employ Gulp, **version 4.0.2**, as the task runner, with workflows for development and production.
+You must employ Gulp, **version 4.0.2**, as the task runner, with workflows for development and production. **Only include the tasks requested below.**

 #### Development